food-ie #10 at Zahav : 8/1/08

 The menu:

-th foodie event will be at Steven Cook's newest restaurant ZAHAV (modern Middle Eastern cuisine) is easy to access by subway since it's next to Society Hill Towers.
+Our 10th foodie event will be at Steven Cook's newest restaurant ZAHAV (modern Middle Eastern cuisine) is easy to access by subway since it's next to Society Hill Towers.
 Steve's provided us with extraordinary foodie memories at Marigold & XOCHITL.

 Zahav's menu for groups is called the MESIBAH. it's a family-style meal that progresses through every category of their menu.
 It usually includes a choice of one entree, however, we'll have all three offered to us family style with substitutes for vegetarians.
 Note: drinks are separate at the bar.